Gastroenterology, Glendale Ca

 Brand Surgical Institute is home to medical providers who perform this important colon cancer screening test.
 Our office is dedicated to treating you with the highest level of excellence.

 Our Surgeons utilize state-of-the-art technology to provide the best care.
 We will work hand-in-hand to build a fantastic, rewarding experience for you.
-Your comfort and results is our priority.
+Your comfort and satisfaction are our priority.

 Colorectal cancer affects men and women of all racial and ethnic groups, and is most often found in people who are 50 years old or older.